-Figure 19: Trees at the entrance to Park Avenue that were originally within the grounds of Woodborough Hall
+Figure 19: Trees at the entrance to Park Avenue that were originally within the grounds of Woodborough Hall development is present to the west of the Manor.

-- 11.15 Moving east the Manor stands to the south of Main Street, somewhat shielded from the road by a thick blanket of tree cover and railings set above a stone dwarf wall.
-Infill development is present to the west of the Manor.
 To the north lies Manor Farm Buildings, Grade II listed, and the open meadow (Taylor's Croft) to the west contributes to the setting of this building.
 The more recent developments on The Meadows, Broad Close and Taylor's Croft have encroached upon this open space.
 Manor Farm Buildings themselves announce the change in character of the Conservation Area (Figure 8).
 Their large form, sitting hard to the back edge of the pavement, is unlike the other domestic properties at the west end of the village.
-These red brick, late 18th century former racehorse stables and barns dominate the streetscape with their monumental form, their shouldered gable ends prominent.
-Now converted to residential use, they convey the importance of the Manor Farm to the workings of the Hall.
-The dense verdant boundary of the Manor to the south acts as a foil to their imposing frontage. - 11.16 Further east is the transitional zone of the Conservation Area.
+These red brick, late 18th century former racehorse stables and barns built by Robert Howett who lived at Herford Manor opposite, dominate the streetscape with their monumental form, their shouldered gable ends prominent.
+Now converted to residential use, they convey the importance of the Manor Farm to the workings of Herford Manor.
+The dense verdant boundary of Herford Manor to the south acts as a foil to their imposing frontage.

+11.15 Moving east, Herford Manor stands to the south of Main Street, somewhat shielded from the road by a thick blanket of tree cover and railings set above a stone dwarf wall.
+Infill

+11.16 Further east is the transitional zone of the Conservation Area.
 Main Street forms a junction with Roe Lane and Lingwood Lane.
 The Four Bells, dating from the 1920s, stands on the site of one of the earliest public houses in Woodborough.
 Previously know as The Eight Bells, the first licensee was recorded in 1762.
 The building is of fine Arts and Crafts style, employing timber framing, rendered and herringbone brick infill panels, red brick and tall twinned chimney stacks.
 In contrast with many historic buildings in the village, the roof is completed with slate.
-Its steep roof combined with transverse and half-timbered angled gables provide a pleasing palette of materials at this important focal point. - 11.17 Moving north on Roe Lane, the car park to the north of The Four Bells is largely omitted from the Conservation Area, but the eastern side of Roe Hill originally housed a number of framework knitters' cottages, now replaced by bungalows.
+Its steep roof combined with transverse and half-timbered angled gables provide a pleasing palette of materials at this important focal point.

+11.17 On the opposite side of Roe Lane to the Four Bells is the Methodist Chapel, that has been heavily altered in the mid 20th century following mining subsidence.
+Moving north on Roe Lane, the car park to the north of The Four Bells is largely omitted from the Conservation Area, but the eastern side of Roe Hill originally housed a number of workers cottages, now replaced by bungalows.
 This site lies outside the Conservation Area boundary, but historical maps provide an insight as to the historical use of buildings in the settlement.
-South of these, and within the Conservation Area, is a terrace of surviving framework knitters' cottages at New Row on either side of which are the existing and former Methodist Chapels, the chapel standing adjacent to Main Street having been heavily altered in the mid 20th century following mining subsidence. - 11.18 To the south of The Four Bells lies the Governors Field recreation ground (Figure 10).
-This area of public open space is enclosed by wrought iron railings that continue along Main Street from the frontage of The Manor, and is accessed though a gate opposite the Church.
+South of these, and within the Conservation Area, is a terrace of surviving framework knitters' cottages at New Row.

+11.18 To the south of The Four Bells lies the Governors Field recreation ground (Figure 10).
+This area of public open space is enclosed by wrought iron railings that continue along Main Street from the frontage of The Manor, and is accessed through a gate opposite the Church.
 The brook curves around the southern edge of the grounds, passing under Lingwood Lane, reappearing on the southern side of the churchyard.